 - All patients and staff spending time in clinic must download and use the Healthy Together app provided by the state to help monitor patient/staff health and to determine if COVID-19 testing is needed.
 Patients and staff are required to answer the following screening questions honestly on the Healthy Together Utah app just prior to entering the clinic:

 - Have you been in close contact with someone who tested positive for COVID-19 in the last two weeks?
+Close contact means you were within 6 feet (2 meters within 6 feet (2 meters) for at last 15 minutes in a 24 hour period.
 If yes, you will need to reschedule.

 - Employees who show symptoms of illness or who have been in contact with anyone who is sick or who has traveled to a high-risk area are required to stay home.
 Staff able to work remotely to limit contact with co-workers and patients will continue to do so.